Questions about your medicines? Worried about your child’s asthma symptoms? Want to reduce your risk of an asthma attack?

 - 99 per cent of callers said they would recommend the service to others

-- 95 per cent said they felt more in control of their asthma after speaking to our Helpline team.
+- 97 per cent felt they could manage their asthma better after speaking to our Helpline team.

 You can call the Helpline Monday-Friday, 9am-5pm, except on bank holidays and between Christmas and New Year.
 The service may be closed for short periods at other times for training.